sudecakmak/Smallest-Path/README.md

 # Algorithm
 1-) First, I created a matrix generated numbers between 0-9 randomly.

 2-) I found the sum of the numbers while going down the matrix.
+(Cell Weight - Path Weight)

 3-) I found the smallest sum value in the bottom row.